 The highlight of each year is the annual ALAN Workshop.
 At this gathering, you’ll meet with colleagues from across the country, receive copies of some of the best and most popular young adult titles, and get to hear from a host of young adult authors.
 The workshop is held each year in conjunction with the NCTE Annual Convention.
 Registration is handled through NCTE’s web site (see below for more information).

-The 2016 ALAN Workshop will be held in Atlanta, Georgia from November 21-22 in conjunction with the annual NCTE Convention held in the same city.
-The workshop will be held in the Georgia World Congress Center.
-(More details about the specific location will be posted here soon.)
+The 2019 ALAN Workshop will be held in Baltimore, Maryland from November 25-26 in conjunction with the annual NCTE Convention held in the same city.

 From Steven T. Bickmore, 2019 ALAN President:

 During the last 15 years perhaps no adolescent novel has helped us think about identity as clearly as Gene Yang’s American Born Chinese(2006).
 It is important in several ways.
 First, the graphic format breaks down many of our preconceptions about format and genre.
 Second, Yang defined identity on his own terms and through his own exploration into family, tradition, culture, and societal expectations.

 With this theme I am interested in how authors of young adult literature define themselves, their characters, and their themes.
 I hope that you are interested in this as well.
 I am less interested in how we tend to group them at festivals, conferences, reading lists, classrooms, and through awards.
 Clearly, we have to find ways to talk about authors and books.
 In this year’s workshop I hope we can find a way to listen carefully to how authors and the adolescents they observe and represent identify themselves.

 At the 2019 ALAN workshop, we celebrate adolescent identity.
 We will look at the authors’ works as they present and define this concept.
 We will do our best to resist labels that are imposed as opposed to those that writers and adolescent select for themselves.